Campus Crime Prevention

 Professional campus crime prevention training from NCPC for all who work in the college or university environment.
 Basic and advanced courses are available.

-Class from University of South Carolina
+Class from University of Maryland

 The new curriculum has added units on emergency preparedness and threat assessment and has expanded the Crime Prevention Through Environmental Design (CPTED) module.